best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 It's important to remember that when we write code for analysis, we are developing software.
 Over many years, software engineering teams have developed good practices for creating robust software.
-These practices help to make our code simple, readable and easier to maintain.
+These practices help to make our code simple, readable, and easier to maintain.
 Analysts using code as a means to perform analysis can benefit from at least partially applying such practices in their own codebases.

 This chapter will try to condense key messages and guidelines from these practices, for use by analysts who write code.
-That said, reading and learning more about these practices is likely to benefit the quality of your code and is highly encouraged.
+Reading and learning more about these practices will likely to benefit the quality of your code and is highly encouraged.

 ### Keep it simple